 Dark energy dominant(${{w}_{mid}}=-1$):

 Global average evolution(${{w}_{mid}}=-1/3$):

-The above evolutions of energy density and total energy of the universe indicate that the expanding universe is a non-equilibrium open system constantly exchanging energy with vacuum.
-The universe had expanded from the Planck era and the Planckon constitutes the initial condition.
-During its expansion, more and more Planckons are involved in the universe evolution and all the involved Planckons in the universe lose their quantum fluctuation energy and the lost irregular energy of Planckons converts into cosmons and contributes to the universe.
-Thus the expanding universe acquires energy from vacuum in the form of cosmons which are created and made of the lost quantum fluctuation energy of Planckons.
-The cosmons are the candidates of dark energy quanta with the nature of repulsive force as shown later.
-The cold matter has no net energy exchange with vacuum on average.\\ Combining the energy conservation equation and radial evolution equation, one has
+The above evolutions of energy density and total energy of the universe indicate that the expanding universe with the Planckon piled vacuum as its environment is a non-equilibrium open system constantly exchanging energy with the vacuum.
+The universe was born in the Planckon piled vacuum at an explosion of a Planckon of the vacuum, the Planck era, namely the radius, time, and energy density of the Planckon constitutes its initial condition.
+During its expansion, more and more Planckons are involved in the universe evolution and all the involved Planckons in the universe lose their quantum fluctuation energy and the lost irregular quantum fluctuation energy of Planckons converts into cosmons and transforms into different kinds of universe energy.
+The expanding universe acquires energy from vacuum in the form of cosmons which are created and made of the lost quantum fluctuation energy of Planckons.
+As shown later, the cosmons are the candidate of the dark energy quanta with the nature of repulsive gravity force.
+The cold matter has no net energy exchange with vacuum on average.